ParisNeo/LollmsEnv/README.md

 ## Support

 If you encounter any problems or have any questions, please open an issue in the [GitHub repository](https://github.com/ParisNeo/LollmsEnv/issues).

+## Credits
+LollmsEnv is built by ParisNeo using Lollms.

 ![GitHub last commit](https://img.shields.io/github/last-commit/ParisNeo/LollmsEnv)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/ParisNeo/LollmsEnv)